kopia/kopia/site/content/docs/Getting started/_index.md

 When you want to restore your files/directories from a snapshot, you can do so from the `Snapshots` tab in `KopiaUI`.
 Just click the `Path` for the files/directories you want to restore and then find the specific `snapshot` you want to restore from.
 You will then be given the option to either

-* `mount` the snapshot as a local drive so that you can browse, open, and copy any files/directories from the snapshot to your local machine;
+* `Mount` the snapshot as a local drive so that you can browse, open, and copy any files/directories from the snapshot to your local machine;
-* `restore` all the contents of the snapshot to a local or network location;
+* `Restore` all the contents of the snapshot to a local or network location;
 * or download individual files from the snapshot (which can be done by browsing the snapshot contents from inside `KopiaUI` and clicking on the file you want to download).

 You can restore files/directories using either of these options.

 #### Video Tutorial

-Here is a video tutorial on how to use `KopiaUI` (note that the video is of an older version of `KopiaUI` and the interface is different in the latest version, but the main principles of how to use `KopiaUI` are the same):
+Here is a video tutorial on how to use `KopiaUI` (note that the video is of an older version of `KopiaUI` and the interface is different in the current version of `KopiaUI`, but the main principles of how to use `KopiaUI` are the same):

 {{< youtube sHJjSpasWIo >}}